WARNING: Juror Scams

 Case Information Survey

 Your case information survey can be found on our Case Information Survey page.

 Term of Jury Service

-You are on call for up to a one-year period OR until you have served on a trial during this period.
+You are on call for up to a one-year period OR until you appear in response to a summons.
 An average trial lasts from two to five days, but the judge during the jury selection process will give a more accurate estimate of the number of the anticipated trial days.
 Superior Court jurors are selected from a compiled list of names from Yavapai County voter registration and the Arizona Motor Vehicle Division.